Remote career navigation hub

 • Work rewards judgment, communication, or domain expertise

-3. Build one proof-of-work asset: a portfolio sample, documented workflow, mini project, or certification that maps to the role.
+3. Build one proof-of-work asset tied to the role.

-4. Target employers that already operate distributed teams instead of trying to force a non-remote role into remote work.
+4. Target employers that already operate distributed teams.

 Compare your current job to remote alternatives